New 2021 Alfa Romeo Tonale

 There will also be a new plug-in PHEV option which Volkswagen claim will give the Tiguan an all-electric range of around 31 miles, but we don't yet know if this version will be available to order through the Motability Scheme.

-Volkswagen Tiguan Motability launch date: Winter 2020 / Spring 2021
+Expected Volkswagen Tiguan Motability launch date: Out Now

 Search For A New Motability Car